jbroadway/docs/docs/2020.1/studio/getting-started/installing-flipside.md

 # Installing Flipside Studio

---- Platform: SteamVR ---

-Flipside Studio is now available for free on [SteamVR](http://store.steampowered.com/app/495800/Flipside_Studio/).

---- Platform: Oculus ---

-Flipside Studio is now available for free on [Oculus Home](https://www.oculus.com/experiences/rift/750910405009643/).

---- /Platform ---
+## Download

+Flipside Studio can be installed through the [Oculus Home](https://www.oculus.com/experiences/rift/750910405009643/) or [SteamVR](http://store.steampowered.com/app/495800/Flipside_Studio/) app store.

+## Account

 Once you launch Flipside, you will be prompted to enter your email.
-This will create a creator account for you on the Flipside website ([www.flipsidexr.com](https://www.flipsidexr.com/)) and send you a verification email.
+This will create a creator account for you on the [Flipside website](https://www.flipsidexr.com/) and send you a verification email.

-Your Flipside creator account lets you upload custom props and other functionality, and also access the Flipside Creator Community.
+Your Flipside creator account lets you upload custom props and other functionality, and also access the [Flipside Creator Community](/community).

 ## Third party tools